darocha/blockapps-js/README.md

 instead of `abi` and `bin` fields, each contract name has as its value the JSON object associated.

+This route has transparent support for import file discovery.
+If you simply supply it with a main file having unresolved imports, the route will use the missing import error to find other files to include, adding them to the source code object.
+When a successful response is finally obtained, the ultimate source code object is included as its `dataObj` member.
+Thus, it is possible to subsequently use the `solc` route with this filled-in object, and therefore, only the main filename need be explicitly supplied to use both of these routes.

 #### `faucet(address)`

 Takes an argument convertible to Address and supplies it with 1000